Adrianotiger/simcomtester/README.md

 - Description of every command, with integrated help and AT-manual
 - Check module and firmware

 ❕ Actually, only the **SIM7080G** (SIM7070G and SIM7090G) is implemented.
-Other modules can be implemented in future without much work.
+Other modules can be used if compatible or can be implemented in future without much work.

 # Setup